How Much Do Heat Pumps Cost To Install? Latest Prices For 2023

 Anyone looking at the prices quoted above might be concerned that these options are out of their price range.
 Ground source heat pumps can cost as much as £35,000 in total, with air source heat pumps costing upwards of £10,000.

-Thankfully, there are a number of incentive schemes and heat pump grants encouraging people to explore renewable heating and energy alternatives for their homes.
+Thankfully, there are a number of incentive schemes and heat pump grants encouraging people to explore renewable heating and energy alternatives and heat pump efficiency for their homes.
 These grants and incentives can significantly reduce the initial costs, as well as bring down the running costs of heat pumps.

 Renewable Heat Incentive scheme (RHI)